APM-Reports/nashville-discipline/etl/discipline_name_cleaning/README.md

   * clean_race_ethnicity - standardized race/ethnicity.
 Use this column to analyze race and ethnicity, not race_ethnicity.

-# Cleaning Steps
+# Cleaning steps

 * `combine_roster_sheets.py` combines all the sheets in the roster spreadsheet, adds a year column, and saves the file as csv titled `staff_roster_cleaned.csv`

 * `create_discipline_name_cleaner.py` takes the unique set of names from the staff roster and runs a matching process to match the bad names from discipline file to the canonical names from the staff roster.
+This will solicit command line input from the user.

 * After the semi-automated process of matching names, manually correct the following errors in the matching process.
 This needs to be edited in a text editor because there was no process for correcting mistakes during the name matching.
   * david harper: no match